rabinarayanpatra/enumx/README.md

 - Mark a field `@Filterable` to allow `GET /api/{path}?field=value`
 - Filter names default to the API field name (`@Expose` value if present) and can be overridden via `@Filterable("custom-name")`
 - Comparisons are type aware (boolean, numeric primitives, `BigDecimal`, `BigInteger`, and enum typed fields).
 Unsupported types fall back to string comparison.
-- Unknown filters result in no matches, helping clients spot typos quickly.
+- Unknown filters trigger a `400 Bad Request` error so clients discover typos early.

 ## Validation Endpoint